bogarrichard/Ducktales_DuckieTown_ReinforcementLearning/README.md

 - pip
 - git

-#### To install them on ubuntu run the following instructions in the command prompt
+#### To install them on Ubuntu run the following instructions in the command prompt
 ```
 apt-get install python3
 apt-get install python3-pip